Kluvens/Microeconomics/Terminologies.md

 This means that total surplus under a binding quota is lower than were there no government interventions.

 The losers of quota are domestic consumers.

+The total surplus under the binding quota will be lower relative to free trade.

 ## Price Makers
 It is a seller that has enough market and pricing power to influence prices within the market.